 Before an employee can work from home, they need to be able to securely connect to the files and software used by their organization.

-Secure Connection with VPN
+Connection Method #1: VPN

 2. Home Office IT Needs